americanexpress/jest-image-snapshot/.github/pull_request_template.md

 - [ ] These changes should be applied to a maintenance branch.
 - [ ] This change requires cross browser checks.
 - [ ] This change impacts caching for client browsers.
-- [ ] This change adds additional environment variable requirements for Holocron users.
+- [ ] This change adds additional environment variable requirements for Jest-Image-Snapshot users.
 - [ ] I have added the Apache 2.0 license header to any new files created.

 ## What is the Impact to Developers Using Jest-Image-Snapshot?